Dechtman Wealth Management | November 29, 2021

 Knowing this, it becomes vital to understand how to build generational wealth and what you can do for your family to help them live financially confident lives.

 Once we understand the concept, the next step is to discover how to create multi-generational wealth.
-Here are proven ways to support your family for generations to come through intentional estate planning with a focus on family wealth.
+Here are ways to help support your family for generations to come through intentional estate planning with a focus on family wealth.

 One of the most important ways you can build generational wealth is to include your family in your estate planning and plan on building family wealth together.
 In addition, by helping your children and grandchildren learn about money and how it works, the next generation may be better equipped to receive the wealth they are presented with and build generational wealth themselves.